 From that tenuous beginning, Estes Express Lines grew out of the ashes of the Depression into a major motor freight carrier that even now bears W.W.’s name.

 The Estes family still owns and operates the company.
-But the intervening 80 years have brought dramatic transformation.
+But the intervening eight decades have brought dramatic transformation.
 Estes Express Lines has become one of the fastest growing multiregional, less-than-truckload and truckload transportation systems in the country.

 This transformation didn’t happen by chance.
 W.W.
 Estes was resourceful and determined, and he was also a stickler for superior customer service.
-Much of the company’s early success was due to his ability to see the potential for trucking in the ever-changing economy of our nation.
+And much of the company’s early success was due to his ability to see the potential for trucking in the ever-changing economy of our nation.